Beitar Jerusalem F.C.: Supporters and politics

 The most vocal supporters of Beitar Jerusalem make up the controversial nationalist La Familia group.
 These fans are well known for their opposition to integrating Arabs into the club and they are proud of the fact that Beitar Jerusalem is the only team in the IPL that has never had an Arab player, although it has had several non-Arab players of the Islamic faith.
-Fans in and out of the stadium's stands chant anti-Arab and racist slogans — as "Death to Arabs".
+Fans in and out of the stadium's stands chant anti-Arab and racist slogans — such as "Death to Arabs".
 The club has also been penalized many times for the behavior of its fans.

 Although Beitar Jerusalem has yet to have an Arab player, team leaders say that they would welcome an Arab player when the right conditions make it possible.

 Guram Adzhoyev, a Tajik, was the first Muslim to ever play for Beitar Jerusalem.
 During the hardship 1989–90 season, his religion went unnoticed by most fans.
 Adzhoyev was well liked by Beitar fans due to his all-out efforts during 13 games of the season's second half.
 Adzhoyev's single goal in the last game, a 3–2 Beitar win over Maccabi Netanya, helped the club secure a berth the following season in Liga Leumit, the top league in Israel at the time.

 Viktor Paço, an Albanian player, was a star for Beitar Jerusalem.
 He scored 21 league goals in 67 games and at least 2 State Cup goals during 2 non-consecutive seasons: 1999–00 and 2001–02.
 In an interview to the Jerusalem newspaper "Kol Ha'Ir", he stated that he is a Muslim, a fact that was later mentioned in the Israeli media.

 Nigerian player Ndala Ibrahim, a Muslim, was on the team briefly in 2005 on loan from Maccabi Tel Aviv, played 4 games, supported by coach Eli Ohana, but left after being abused by Beitar fans.
 He returned to Maccabi Tel Aviv and soon returned to Nigeria.